uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/nearest_neighbors/knn_classification.rst

 =========================================
 k-Nearest Neighbors Classification (k-NN)
 =========================================

-:math:`k`-NN classification algorithm infers the class for the new feature vector by computing majority vote of the :math:`k` nearest observations from the training set.
+:math:`k`-NN :capterm:`classification` algorithm infers the class for the new feature vector by computing majority vote of the :math:`k` nearest observations from the training set.

 .. |t_math| replace:: `Training <knn_t_math_>`_